continja/chadgoode.github.io/_posts/2022-02-23-home-assistant-sms-voipms.md

 I will address why I needed this and how I ended up here in another post.
 But in a nutshell, here is one not-free-but-cheap way to trigger Home Assistant (HA) automations with text messages and to send status or other informational text messages from HA.
 At the end, I'll get fancy and show you how to have HA reply to the text messages it receives.

 Note: By "cheap", I mean that a new phone number is just $0.85 per month + $0.0075 per SMS message.
+{: .notice--info}

 Note 2: You might want to check out <a href="https://wiki.voip.ms/article/SMS#Service_Limitations" target="_new">VoIP.ms SMS Service Limitations</a> before going much further, as there are some limits.
+{: .notice--info}

 ## Requirements